 New Display, Book & Events

 We are delighted to announce the acquisition and display of contemporary artist Jacqueline Bishop’s The Keeper of All The Secrets at London’s historic Queen’s House from 15 February 2025.
+This project has been developed in partnership with Royal Museums Greenwich, as part of Culture&’s Time, Space and Empire programme.

 Bishop’s powerful and groundbreaking ceramic work engages with the artist’s Jamaican heritage, the traditional Caribbean figure of the market woman and the history of women using plants to control their own bodies to resist enslavement during colonial times.